dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Prison Bus

 The small, blue bus sometimes seen at or around the prison.
-It can be bought from Warstock Cache & Carry for $550,000 after completing The Prison Break (heist finale).
+It can be purchased from Warstock Cache & Carry for $550,000 after completing The Prison Break (heist finale).
 It can seat 11 people.

 ## Rhino

-The Rhino is the only tank in GTA V. It can be bought from Warstock Cache & Carry for $1,500,000.
+The Rhino is the only tank in GTA V. It can be purchased from Warstock Cache & Carry for $1,500,000.
 It can seat 1 person.

 ## SuperVolito Carbon

 A luxury helicopter that spawns on luxury yachts.
-It can be bought from Elitas Travel for $3,330,000.
+It can be purchased from Elitas Travel for $3,330,000.

 ## Titan